Cannon became Miller Place’s all-around leader

 “It’s every coach’s nightmare to lose an impact player in a scrimmage,” Miller Place coach Greg Murphy said.
 “How do you replace a guy who’s not just a great halfback but also a team leader?
 We had contributions from different people and we had to run the ball by committee.”

+Filippetti comes up big for Miller Place in win over BabylonThe 5-3 defensive back tackled Frank Vano at the 2-yard line as time expired to secure the first county football title for Miller Place since the inception of the Long Island Championships in 1992.

-Murphy had to look no further than junior Sebastian Cannon, a lockdown corner on the defensive side of the ball, and a key player on the Panthers special teams unit.
-Now he was an offensive catalyst.
+Murphy had to look no further than junior Sebastian Cannon, a lockdown cornerback on the defensive side of the ball and a key player on the Panthers’ special- teams unit.
+Now he was an offensive catalyst, too.

 “Sebastian helped us hold it together until Tyler came back from the injury,” Murphy said.
 “He single-handedly won at least two games against Amityville and Shoreham-Wading River.”